-Executive directors do not have fixed-term contracts of employment but are subject to notice periods of one month.
+Executive directors are subject to notice periods of one month.
 The employment contracts include pay in lieu of notice, and outstanding leave pay provisions which may be invoked at the discretion of the committee.
+A longer notice period as may be appropriate under certain circumstances, may be agreed by the committee, in which case the notice period would be regularly reviewed and reduced as necessary.

-The executive directors' contracts of employment do not include provisions entitling the individual to a specified payment on termination of employment or on a change of control.
+The executive directors' contracts of employment do not include provisions entitling the individual to special termination benefits or balloon payments on termination of employment or on a change of control.

-Any STI and/or LTI entitlements awarded to an executive director under the EDIS scheme will be determined based on the relevant scheme rules.
+Any STI and/or LTI entitlements awarded to an executive director under the EDIS scheme will be determined based on the scheme rules.

 Employees terminating employment due to resignation or dismissal on grounds of misconduct, poor performance or dishonest or fraudulent conduct or due to absconding (fault termination), will forfeit all unvested STI and/or LTI awards.
-Employees terminating employment due to death, retirement, retrenchment, ill-health, disability or injury, will be classified as good leavers and a proportional vesting of the outstanding STI and/or LTI awards will vest on the date of termination of employment.
+Employees terminating employment due to death, retirement, retrenchment, ill health, disability or injury, will be classified as good leavers and a proportional vesting of the outstanding STI and/or LTI awards will vest on the date of termination of employment.